CarlosCoba/XookSuut-code/README.rst

 Description
 ===========
-XookSuut or XS for short, is a python tool developed to model non-circular motions on 2D velocity maps, such as those obtained from Integral Field Spectroscopy data, i.e., stellar and ionized-gas velocity maps.
-Even though  XS can run on any velocity map whose representation is in 2D maps.
+XookSuut or XS for short, is a python tool developed to model non-circular motions on 2D velocity maps, such as those obtained from Integral Field Spectroscopy data, i.e., stellar and ionized-gas velocity maps; even though  XS can run on any velocity map whose representation is in 2D maps.
-XS creates interpolated models, which means that the velocity in each pixel is created from the interpolation of two subsequent velocities.
+In order to derive the best kinematic model XS performs a Least-Squares analysis together with Bayesian inference methods to survey the propability space given by the Posterior distribution, or the volume space ocupied by the priors.
+XS adopts the most popular MCMC algorithms (emcee & zeus), and Dynamic Nested sampling (dynesty) to infer the best fit parameters.
-XS is able to model circular rotation models, axissymetric radial flows, bisymmetric flows, and a general harmonic decomposition of the LOSV.
+XS is able to model circular rotation models, axisymetric radial flows, bisymmetric flows, and a general harmonic decomposition of the LOSV.
-In order to derive the best set of parameters on each kinematic model XS performs a Least-Square analysis, using all spaxels from the input velocity map; thus, large images could take time large CPU time for deriving the best model.
+In order to derive the best set of parameters on each kinematic model XS uses all spaxels from the input velocity map; thus, large images could take time large CPU time for deriving the best model.
-In addition, XS is able to derive the best set of parameters by sampling their posterior distribution by implementing Markov-Chain Monte-Carlo methods (MCMC).
-In this way each parameter is obtained from marginalizing their individual posterior distribution.
-Note that these are two different approaches and could give different results !

 Dependencies